 Adult volunteers, ages 21+, with an expertise in mental health are needed to support workshop leaders during our FORTitude for Teens workshops and at the monthly FORT.
 Psychology, social work, human services undergrad and grad students preferred.

 Workshop and FORT Assistants will work with the facilitators to deliver workshops and messaging; interact with teen participants; assist with set-up, check in and out, and attendance reporting.

 Time Commitment for Teen Workshops: One evening per week for four (usually) consecutive weeks for two hours at one location within Loudoun County.
 Time Commitment for the FORT: One Sunday each month for four to five hours at one location within Loudoun County.

 Creative Writing: Attention teens!
 Want to tell your story?
-Share your thoughts and experiences on feeling different or not accepted and what may have helped you.
+Share your thoughts and experiences on feeling different or not accepted and what helped you.
 Essays, short stories, poetry – however you’d like to express yourself is a welcome addition to our blog!